System Requirements

 Step 3: Configure AI Providers

 cmd requires at least one AI provider to function.
-You’ll configure this during the onboarding flow.1
+You’ll configure this during the onboarding flow.Complete AI Provider Setup

 See the full guide for configuring AI providers and managing API keys